xz3t/milestone-4/README.md

 ### Known Bugs

-- back to top link from products page doesnt work on some mobiles, might have a clash with hide delivery header script.
+- Back to top link from products page doesnt work on some mobiles, might have a clash with hide delivery header script.
 -

 ### Features to implement